op3/boris/README.md

-                        divide detector response matrix by this histogram (e. g., to correct for number of simulated particles) (optional) (default: None) --cal-bin-centers C0 [C1 ...]
+                        divide detector response matrix by this histogram (e. g., to correct for number of simulated particles) (optional) (default: None) --matrixfile-alt [MATRIXFILE_ALT]
+                        Load an additional detector response matrix from this matrix file (same rema-name as main matrix).
+Boris will create a linear combination of the main matrixfile and the alternative matrix file. (default:
+                        None)
+  --cal-bin-centers C0 [C1 ...]
                         energy calibration for the bin centers of the observed spectrum, if bins are unknown (tv style calibration)